-Seventy-two years after Cyril Radcliffe, a British barrister, cleaved two nations with the stroke of his pen, the Sikh community in India will finally gain access to one of their holiest shrines, which Radcliffe left on the other side of the border.
+Seventy-two years after Cyril Radcliffe, a British barrister, cleaved two nations with the stroke of his pen, the Sikh community in India finally gain access to one of their holiest shrines, which Radcliffe left on the other side of the border.

 This is the Gurdwara Darbar Sahib and it commemorates the place where Guru Nanak, the first Sikh Guru and founder of the Sikh faith, is said to have died in 1539.
 Located in Kartarpur town in Narowal district, in Pakistan’s Punjab province, the gurdwara is just 3 km from the Indo-Pakistan border, or the Radcliffe Line.
 Thanks to a cruel twist of history, the gurdwara has thus been just beyond the reach of the Sikh community in India.